lequant40/portfolio_allocation_js/README.md

   Introduced by John Lintner in the research paper [The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets](https://www.jstor.org/stable/1924119), the MSR portfolio possesses the highest Sharpe ratio among all the mean-variance efficient portfolios.

 - Random subspace mean-variance optimization (RSO-MVO)
-  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and first formally studied by Benjamin J. Gillen in the research paper [Subset Optimization for Asset Allocation](https://authors.library.caltech.edu/79336/), the RSO-MVO portfolio combines the usage of a [random subspace optimization method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.
+  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and formally studied by Benjamin J. Gillen in the research paper [Subset Optimization for Asset Allocation](https://authors.library.caltech.edu/79336/), the RSO-MVO portfolio combines the usage of a [random subspace optimization method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.

 - Minimum tracking error portfolio, a.k.a. index tracking portfolio
-  The index tracking portfolio aims at replicating the performances of a given stock market index with a limited number of its constituents.
+  The index tracking portfolio aims at replicating the performances of a given stock market index, or more generally of a given benchmark, with a limited number of its constituents.

 - Best constantly rebalanced portfolio (BCRP)
   The BCRP portfolio is a portfolio determined in hindsight to benchmark the performances of online portfolio selection algorithms.

 ### Misc. other algorithms
-- Portfolio weights rounding
+- [ON-GOING WITH v0.0.9] Post-processing of numerical portfolio weights
-  The theoretical weights obtained through a portfolio optimization algorithm usually need to be rounded off, which can be done thanks to the algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al..
+  The weights obtained through a portfolio optimization algorithm (e.g. w = 0.123456789) need in practice to be either rounded off (e.g. w = 0.12) or converted into an integer number of shares (e.g. q = 10 shares, or q = 2 lots of 100 shares).

-- Mean-variance efficient frontier and corner portfolios computation
+- Computation of the mean-variance efficient frontier
-  The set of all mean-variance efficient portfolios (the mean-variance efficient frontier), as well as its generating discrete set (the set of corner portfolios) can be efficiently computed thanks to a specialized algorithm developed by Harry M. Markowitz: [the critical line method](https://web.stanford.edu/~wfsharpe/mia/opt/mia_opt3.htm).
+  The continuous set of all mean-variance efficient portfolios (the mean-variance efficient frontier) as well as its generating discrete set (the set of corner portfolios) can both be efficiently computed thanks to a specialized algorithm developed by Harry M. Markowitz: [the critical line method](https://web.stanford.edu/~wfsharpe/mia/opt/mia_opt3.htm).

+- [ON-GOING WITH v0.0.9] Computation of the nearest portfolio on the mean-variance efficient frontier
+  Thanks to the Markowitz's critical line method, it is possible to compute the nearest mean-variance efficient portfolio of any given portfolio.

+- [ON-GOING WITH v0.0.9] Generation of perturbed mean vectors
+  As demonstrated in [The effect of errors in means, variances, and covariances on optimal portfolio choice](https://jpm.pm-research.com/content/19/2/6), the impact of estimation errors in expected returns on the output of a portfolio optimization algorithm can be significant, so that it is useful to have an algorithm to perturb mean vectors for portfolio weights sensitivity analysis.

 - Generic random subspace optimization
   A direct extension of the RSO-MVO method, allowing to use the random subspace optimization method with any portfolio optimization method.

 - Generic numerical optimization
-  When no specialized numerical algorithm exist to solve a particular portfolio optimization problem, a workaround is to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).
+  When no specialized algorithm exist to solve a particular portfolio optimization problem, it is always possible to use a generic numerical optimization algorithm (e.g., grid search on the simplex).

+- [ON-GOING WITH v0.0.9] Random generation of mean vectors, variances and correlation matrices
+  When implementing portfolio optimization algorithms, the capability to generate random mean vectors, random variances and random correlation matrices can be of great help.

-- [ON-GOING WITH v0.0.9] Random correlation and covariance matrices generation
+- [ON-GOING WITH v0.0.9] Computation of shrinkage estimators for mean vectors and covariance matrices
-  Assets correlation and covariance matrices are used as inputs in several portfolio allocation algorithms, so that the capability to randomly generate them is a plus.
+  Shrinkage estimators for mean vectors can help to reduce the estimation errors in expected returns as observed in DeMiguel et al. [Size Matters: Optimal Calibration of Shrinkage Estimators for Portfolio Selection](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1891847), and shrinkage estimators for covariance matrices like Ledoit-Wolf's [A Well-Conditioned Estimator for Large-Dimensional Covariance Matrices](http://www.ledoit.net/ole1_abstract.htm) provide an elegant solution to the problem of the ill-conditioning and non-invertibility of sample covariance matrices.

 ## Documentation

-A complete documentation, including code examples, can be found [on the GitHub Pages associated to this repository](https://lequant40.github.io/portfolio_allocation_js/).
+The code is heavily documented, using [JSDoc](http://usejsdoc.org/).

+That being said, the documentation is rather for developer's usage, so that in case of trouble to use any algorithm, do not hesitate to ask for support !

 ## Contributing